Compute.cosine_similarity()#

-Compute the cosine similarity between two nodes in an undirected graph.
+This algorithm measures the cosine similarity between two nodes in a graph.

-Cosine similarity measures the similarity between two nodes based on their respective neighborhood vectors.
+For unweighted graphs, it measures the similarity between two nodes based on the inner product between respective neighborhood vectors.

 Values range from 0.0